Racial & Ethnic Diversity Abroad

 - Research scholarship opportunities

 There are lots of scholarships out there that can help you finance your trip, especially for students of color!
+Fund for Education Abroad has many scholarships to check out.
 Georgia College even has its own New Horizons Scholarship that is specifically for students of color, LGBTQ+ students, students with disabilities and students of different socioeconomic backgrounds.